 While cache files and cookies generally aid your browsing experience, a build-up of these temporary files can prompt several unwanted issues.
 Read our guide on How to Clear Cache and Cookies in Google Chrome and implement the same.

 Note 1: For Firefox, go to Settings > Privacy & Security > Cookies and Site Data > Clear Data… > Clear.

 Note 2: On Opera, select Settings > Privacy & Security > Clear browsing data > Clear Data.

 Also Read: Fix Twitch Resource Format Not Supported

 Method 7: Contact Twitch

-Also, if there’s a problem with your Twitch avatar size, you can try using a different browser.
+Also, if there’s a problem with your Twitch avatar size, you can simply switch to a different browser, such as Firefox, Microsoft Edge, or Opera.
 This might seem to be a rather odd solution to the problem at hand.
-Still, several reports of users’ have successfully avoided Twitch profile picture upload error by simply switching to different browsers, such as Firefox, Microsoft Edge, and Opera.
+Still, several reports found that it successfully avoided Twitch profile picture upload error

 We hope one of the above solutions helped you resolve Twitch profile picture upload error.
 If you have any queries or suggestions, drop them in the comment section below.
 Also, let us know what you want to learn next.